-When it comes to electrical safety, one of the most overlooked yet critical engineering analyses is the Short Circuit Study.
+When it comes to electrical safety, one of the most overlooked yet critical engineering analyses is the short circuit study.
 While many facility owners and contractors are familiar with arc flash assessments and coordination studies, the short circuit study is the foundation that supports both.

-Without it, you may be operating in the dark and often with underrated equipment that can fail when you need it most.
+Without it, you may be operating in the dark — and often with underrated equipment that can fail when you need it most.

 What Is a Short Circuit Study?

-A Short Circuit Study analyzes potential fault current levels at key points in the power system, from service entrances to downstream panels.
+A short circuit study analyzes potential fault current levels at key points in the power system, from service entrances to downstream panels.
 The results are then used to:

 - Verify that breakers and fuses have adequate interrupting ratings